 Pancakes are a favorite breakfast dish for millions of people.
 I am no exception – I love homemade pancakes.
 You know, the old fashioned kind, made completely from scratch?
-Most pancake recipes call for eggs, but what if you don’t have eggs, or don’t want to use them?
-Meet my favorite homemade pancakes without eggs!
-This is an old, tried-and-true egg-free family pancake recipe that I’ve been using for ages.
-These pancakes are so good that you won’t need another pancake recipe, with or without eggs.
-I tried many pancake recipe over years but keep coming back to this one.
+This is an old, tried-and-true egg-less family pancake recipe that I’ve been using for ages.
+These pancakes are so good that you won’t need another pancake recipe.

 What I like the most about this pancake recipe is that the batter can be prepared in just 5 minutes or less.
 It’s as quick as reaching out for a box of pre-made pancake mix, reading instructions and adding additional ingredients to it.
 And you don’t even have to go to the store to buy the ingredients as pretty much every kitchen has flour, sugar, salt, baking soda and buttermilk.